bradym05/VoldexCodeTest-Repository/README.md

 ParticleHandler:<br />

 -Stores base particle effect for use across multiple locations. <br />
--Adjusts emit counts based off of distance from camera and multiplier setting. <br />
+-Adjusts emit counts based off of distance from camera and particle setting. <br />
--Automatically deletes created particles after use unless reused in the same location. <br />
+-Automatically deletes created particles after use unless immediately reused in the same location. <br />

+SettingsHandler:<br />

+-Handles the settings popup in the main interface.<br />
+-Creates a slider object for each sound group.<br />
+-Creates a slider object for particle effects.<br />
+-Updates volume of each sound group based on slider.<br />
+-Handles boolean settings with checkboxes.<br />
+-Accesses saved settings initially. <br />
+-Updates settings with remote event. <br />
+-Creates a settings folder inside of the player for external access. <br />
+-Creates values for each setting based on the type of setting. <br />

+GUI module:<br />

+-Stores OOP classes for reusable Gui components.<br />

+-Slider Class:<br />
+-Takes image button and progress bar as parameters.<br />
+-Updates progress appearance based on mouse location.<br />
+-Gets changes in mouse location when held down.<br />
+-Fires signal when value updates.<br />